adaryorg/zmk_dactyl/README.md

 When changing the keymap in theory its enough to reflash the dongle only, but i prefer to reflash all the components.

-BOM and full build instructions will be published soon!
+BOM and full build instructions avilable at https://github.com/adaryorg/dactyl